1. Simple NKIPy Tutorial#

 return exp_x / sum_x

 1.2.
-Running a NKIPy Kernel as a NumPy function#
+Running a NKIPy Kernel as a Python function on CPU#

 x = np.random.rand(2, 2).astype(np.float32)